drgcms/drg-portal-jumpstart/README.md

 cd your_app_name
 ```

-**Note:** If your MongoDB is not installed localy, you must update config/mongoid.yml
+**Note:** If your MongoDB is not installed localy, you must first update config/mongoid.yml
 file and set host name (perhaps also username and password) under development: section.
-That is why remote database configuration might be harder for beginners since default
+Remote MongoDB setup requires an extra step, since default
 local instalation doesn't need any administration at all.
-It doesn't need login
+No login credentials is required
-credentials and will create new databases and collections automatically when first used.
+and MongoDB will create new databases and collections automatically when first used.
 But it also allows connections only from localhost so security is not in danger.

 Start Ruby on Rails server localy